-The results of this segment do not yet include income contribution from our agreement for a third party to operate on-site and online sports betting in Illinois.
-Under such agreement, we will receive a percentage of revenues, as defined in the contract, subject to an annualized minimum of \$5 million, with minimal expected expenses.
-Under the agreement, the Company will begin to receive revenue payments for its Illinois sports skin in August 2023, irrespective of whether its sports wagering operations have begun.
-For details on our Illinois sports wagering agreement with Circa Sports, see Note 6.
+The results of this segment reflect the start of operations in the third quarter of 2023 for our Illinois Sports Agreement, which allows an unrelated third party to operate on-site and online sports betting in Illinois.
+Under such agreement, we receive a percentage of revenues (as defined), subject to an annualized minimum of \$5 million, with minimal expected expenses.
+Additionally, we receive a percentage of on-site sports revenue, as defined.
+The Illinois Sports Agreement contributed \$0.7 million for each of the three and nine months ended September 30, 2023.